Casio PX-160 vs PX-150 review

 Learning how to use the soft, sostenuto and sustain pedals is very important when learning the piano basics, and you’d better consider buying all these accessories if you want to obtain a realistic piano experience.
 The Casio CS-67 stand and SP-33 three-pedal system are both sold separately and ship respectively for $89 and $75.

-Before we move on, please take a look at some of the best selling digital pianos on sale at Amazon:
+Before we move on, please take a look at some of the best selling digital pianos for sale online:

 PIANO BUILD OF 150 VS 160